- NZ Certificate in Computing (User Fundamentals) [Level 2] Fee FREE

 Looking for a serious computing qualification?
-At EIT you can gain a practical qualification that is designed to help you get employment in the IT industry.
-Most EIT diploma programmes and the Bachelor of Computing Systems include industry-based placements or internships that can lead you to permanent employment.
+At EIT you can gain a practical qualification that is designed to help you gain employment in the IT industry.
+Most EIT Diploma programmes and the Bachelor of Computing Systems Degree include industry-based placements or internships that can lead onto permanent employment.
 Many EIT Bachelor of Computing Systems graduates have secured IT jobs while studying, ready for when they complete the programme.

 BCS Graduate Profile

 Andrew King has recently graduated with his Bachelor of Computing Systems.
 As well as being one of EIT’s 2016 Valedictorians Andrew has just landed himself a job at NOW in Napier.
 Find out about Andrew’s experiences as a student, what he enjoyed most about the course and his advice to anyone thinking about studying at EIT.

 All computing Degree and specialist Diploma programmes include an industry based project providing those nearing graduation with an opportunity to work with industry either as an intern in an IT role, or working with a commercial organisation on a specific project.

 A purpose-built Information Technology Complex is located at the Hawke’s Bay Campus.
 There are nine networked computer labs with 24 student workstation stations in each.
 The rooms are environmentally controlled, with data show equipment in each room.
 There are specific labs for software development, hardware, multimedia and a room for project work.
 The facility also has a 50-seat tiered lecturer theatre.

 Samantha Down is great example of how career paths don’t always have to be a steady ascent.
 Sam, as she prefers, was chosen as this year’s valedictorian to speak on behalf of all students...

 The EIT school of computing was thrilled to host the New Zealand Agile Alliance conference.
 The Agile Alliance is a volunteer-run non-profit international community of software developers and...